 Crucially, we assume that the system primitives satisfy the following heavy traffic assumption:

-Combining (\ref{eqn_scaled_lambda}) and (\ref{eqn_HT_condition}), the difference between the arriving work and service capacity at each time $t$ determines the drift rates $\zeta_{k}(t)$ for $k = 1,\ldots, K$.
+Combining (\ref{eqn_scaled_lambda}) and (\ref{eqn_HT_condition}), the difference between the arriving work and service capacity at each time $t$ determines the uncontrollable drift-rate terms $\zeta_{k}(t)$ for $k = 1,\ldots, K$.
+The state descriptor will have two additional drift-rate terms that are controllable; see Equations (\ref{eqn_infinitesimal_drift}) and (\ref{eqn_state_process}).

 Under the foregoing assumptions, the system is a balanced, high-volume system.
+When the system parameter $r$ is large, the heavy traffic assumption can be interpreted as follows: Focusing on the first-order or fluid-scale terms, that is, terms of order $r$, the workload arriving at the system equals the service capacity at all times (see Equation (\ref{eqn_HT_condition})).
+On the other hand, the second-order terms in Equation (\ref{eqn_scaled_lambda}) contribute to the drift of the system state (see Equation (\ref{eqn_state_process}) below).
 Defining the nominal number of class $k$ callers in service (on the fluid scale) as

 we now introduce the scaled state, control, queue length, and idleness processes $\hat{X}^{r}, \hat{\psi}^{r}, \hat{Y}^{r}, \hat{Z}^{r}$, respectively, as follows: For $k = 1,\ldots, K$, $t \in [0,T]$ and $r \geq 1,$